-PC-3000 Flash Spider Board is an adapter designed for connection to internal contacts of NAND-based Flash drives manufactured as single-package chips (monoliths).
-The adapter consists of 25 universal contacts, which support software configuration of their association with NAND interface signals in a corresponding task.
-The adapter is supported only by PC-3000 Flash Reader 4.0.
+It is designed for connection to internal contacts of NAND-based Flash drives manufactured as single-package chips (monoliths).
+The adapter consists of 25 universal contacts that support software configuration of their association with NAND interface signals in a corresponding task.
+Please note, that the adapter is supported by PC-3000 Flash Reader 4.0 only.

 The adapter’s needle-like pins are essentially sophisticated noise-proof contacts designed considering the technical tasks and specifics of the device.
 They are nickel-plated to prevent oxidization and partially covered with special tip coating for short circuit prevention.

-To provide good power supply current.
-That’s why you will have to use several needles for PWR and GND, instead of using them for other important contacts.
+To provide good power supply current use several needles for PWR and GND, instead of using them for other important contacts.
 Whenever possible, power and ground contacts should be connected to a monolith using stranded conductors with the diameter of at least 0,2 mm!
 Thicker cross-section of wires will always provide better PWR supply to monolith.

 - With separate bus line from Technological Pin Map to CPU and NAND core:

 - With common bus line that goes from Technological Pin Map to NAND core through controller chip:

 Usually there is no problem to read Type 1 chips.
 All you need is to arrange the pins and start the reading process.

 As for the Type 2 chips, data recovery tasks become much more complicated.
 As you can see from Type 2 scheme, bus from technological pins goes through CPU, and controller may influence on possibility to transfer the data.
 The main reason why all Flash drives become corrupted is a Firmware issue.
 But hardware parts such as CPU, buffers and NAND are remained in operating condition.
 When you power ON, CPU starts working and may block access to NAND core through Techno Pins.
 Here are the typical signs of such behaviour: